Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Prompts the caller to verify the guessed location or confirm through input.
 Useful if geographical data is important or useful in a condition node.

-  * - DynamicRoute (beta - read only)
+  * - DynamicRoute
+    - prompt

-    - \*dynamic_route_destination
+      \*dynamic_route_destination

       asr_phrases

+      behave_like_ring_group

+      ring_group_connect_timeout

+      distribution_method

+      call_acceptance

+      ring_group_destination_total_limit

+      max_simultaneous_calls

-    - Forwards the call to a destination that is extracted from a custom data field specified in dynamic_route_destination.
+    - Forwards the call to a destination that is extracted from a marketing data field specified in dynamic_route_destination.
 The destination must be a phone number or if you are SIP integrated, can be a string that is routable by your SIP infrastructure.
+If behave_like_ring_group is enabled, then the marketing data field selected as the dynamic_route_destination may contain a comma-separated string of values, where each value represents a phone number that will be dialed as part of a RingGroup.
+RingGroup settings, such as ring_group_connect_timeout, distribution_method, call_acceptance, ring_group_destination_total_limit, and max_simultaneous_calls will also be made available.

   * - AnyKeyPress
     - \*prompt